Aliases for ROS1 Gene

 ROS1 is a receptor tyrosine kinase that is frequently involved in genetic rearrangement in a variety of human cancers (e.g. NSCLC, gastric cancer, ovarian cancer, cholangiocarcinoma, colorectal cancer, angiosarcoma...).
 The resulting fusion protein harbors the constitutively active ROS1 kinase domain and drives cellular proliferation (Davies et. al.).
 In NSCLC about 1% harbor a ROS1 rearrangement.
 These patients are predominantely female and have a lower T-stage (Warth et. al.).
 Treatment with crizotinib leads to a reported objective response rate of appr.
 70% and a median duration of response of 18 months (Shaw et. al.).
 Resistance mechanisms to crizotinib have been described and involve mutations in the kinase domain.
 More selective inhibitors of ROS1 might overcome this resistance (Davare et. al.).

 GeneCards Summary for ROS1 Gene

 ROS1 (ROS Proto-Oncogene 1, Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with ROS1 include Lung Large Cell Carcinoma and Cholangiocarcinoma.
-Among its related pathways are ERK Signaling and Actin Nucleation by ARP-WASP Complex.
+Diseases associated with ROS1 include Lung Large Cell Carcinoma and Large Cell Carcinoma.
+Among its related pathways are ERK Signaling and Akt Signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is IGF1R.
+An important paralog of this gene is INSR.

 UniProtKB/Swiss-Prot for ROS1 Gene